Executive Personal Branding

 Tom Capizzi Jr., of Capizzi Home Improvement wrote one of three forewards for Contractors: Doing it Right Not Just Getting it Done.
 Here is his . . .
 Enjoy!In the early to mid-1990’s I began to make a deliberate effort to lead our company culture in a direction that would allow me to not be “handcuffed to the front door” of our business inhibiting me from pursuing other interests.
 I had spent several years “handcuffed to the front door” of my business in which most of the day to day business a…

-When you look at recent economic events, let’s say over the last 3 years and factor in that an average CMO remains in one job for only 18 months, to me the title…
+When you look at recent economic events, let’s say over the last three years, and factor in that an average CMO remains in one job for only 18 months, to me…

 Small group/team meetings to provide new employees with lunch 'n learn style background, through discussion, of company values, culture, client overviews, competitor analyses, professional development skills training, etc.